Iliyan-Darediya/DGL-114-ProcessPortfolio/README.md

     -  The user could synchronise their to-do list items with a clock/calender locally.
 -  Cloud:
     -  If the user wishes to run the app on multiple devices then we can make that happen by using cloud storage

+## Week-9

+### 0901

+Room is a way to implement SQLite.
+Its primary principle is to make operations that use database easy for the developer.Room consists of 3 components
+-  Database Class:
+    -  It holds the database and allows us to access it
+-  Entities:
+    -  They are tables within our Database
+-  Data Access Objects(DOA):
+    -  It provides methods so as to allow us to update the database

+### 0903

+Improvements that needed to be made in Study Helper App
+-  The app should hold design according the users preferred theme.
+-  The card should inform the user which question is it that they get wrong the most and should push that so the user could revise it
+-  Add a clock to remind the user to study
+-  Add an inapp timer to implement the Pomodoro study technique

+## Week-10

+### 1002

+-  Display of Notifications:
+    -  We need to consider the users privacy while displaying the notification on either the lock screen or on the home screen.
+If there are messages from another user, the user should just get a notification that states that they've got a new message.
+Any information related to the message or the message sender should not be posted on the notification.
+-  Notification actions:
+    -  Depending upon the reason behind the notification, we could give the user options to interact with the notification.
+For instance if an alarm clock notification comes up, the user should be provided options to either snooze or maybe close the alarm.
+-  Display propertis of Notifications:
+    -  Depending upon the users preference theme, the notification should be presented.

+### 1003

+The app shoud not be sending user notifications if:
+ -  The app has to advertise something not releated to the app
+ -  The user has never opened the app
+ -  The purpose of the notification is to ask the user to rate the app